surajsureshkumar/surajsureshkumar/README.md

 ## Hi there 👋 I'm Suraj!
 You can call me Surii :smiley:

-Love backend development with high interests in cloud computing, distributed systems, and building scalable applications/ systems.
+Backend development with high interests in cloud computing, distributed systems, and building scalable applications/ systems.

 <!--
 🌍 Based in Jersey City, NJ